RubixML/ML/CONTRIBUTING.md

 ```

 ### Unit Testing
 Every change *requires* an accompanying test whether it be a new feature or a bug fix.
 What to test depends on the type of change you are making.
+See the individual testing guidlines below.

 To run the unit tests:
 ```sh
 composer test
 ```

->  **Note**: due to the non-deterministic nature of many of the learning algorithms, it is normal for some tests to fail intermittently.
+> **Note**: Due to the non-deterministic nature of many of the learning algorithms, it is normal for some tests to fail intermittently.

-### Learner Guidelines
+### Learner Testing Guidelines
 Rubix uses a unique end-to-end testing schema for all learners that involves generating a controlled training and testing set, training the learner, and then validating its predictions using a scoring metric.
 The reason for this type of test is to be able to confirm that the new feature offers the ability to generalize its training to the real world.
 Since not all learners offer the same performance, choose a generator and minimum validation score that is appropriate for a real world use case.

+### Bugfix Testing Guidelines
+Typically bugs indicate an area of the code that has not been properly tested yet.
+When submitting a bug fix, please include a passing test that would have reproduced the bug prior to your changes.